apiman/apiman-cli/README.md

 # Recent changes and Roadmap

-## For recent changes see the [Changelog](CHANGELOG.md)
+For recent changes see the [Changelog](CHANGELOG.md).

 ## Roadmap

 * Support reading management API configuration from environment variables
-* Support adding policies to services
-* Better support for non-public services
+* Better support for non-public APIs
 * Support deletion
+* Support for retiring published APIs
 * Option to skip or fail for existing items in declarative mode
 * Docs - split examples into separate file
 * Docs - split detailed API usage into separate file